seiferla/FiBo/docs/use_cases/UC_5_show_data_in_dashboard/UC_5_show_data_in_dashboard.md

     Then I click the save button
     Then I see a updated pie chart with different colors depending on the category and time slot

+  Scenario: show cash flow data without selecting a time slot
+    Given I am signed in with username "USER" and password "PASSWORD" And I am on the "dashboard" page
+    When I don't select any specific time slot
+    Then I see a updated pie chart where the data is collected over the complete time
 ```

 ## 2.2 Alternative Flows